vojtechruz/vojtechruzicka-blog/src/posts/java-try-with-resources/index.md

 As you can see, they are very similar.
 The signature of the `close()` method is different only in the exception thrown. `AutoCloseable` can throw any `Exception` while `Closeable` throws `IOException`.

 Note that when implementing an interface you can change the method signature in a way that it throws a different exception.
 Or no exception at all.
 According to the JavaDoc, it is highly recommended to do so in this case.
-Declare more specific exception to your implementation of `close()` method or no exception at all if it cannot fail.
+Declare more specific exception in your implementation of `close()` method or no exception at all if it cannot fail.

 There is one more difference, which you cannot see from the method's signature but from JavaDoc only. `Closeable` is required to be [idempotent](https://en.wikipedia.org/wiki/Idempotence), `AutoCloseable` not (although it is highly recommended).